LemmySmackett/LemmySmackettCom/content/stories/extreme/the_elfs_assistant.md

+---
+title: "The Elf's Assistant or, Have You Ever Seen A Goblin Crank It For Science?"
+date: 2023-09-03
+genres: ["fantasy"]
+length: "short-story"
+tags: ["farce","non-con","bondage","happy ending"]
+mature: true
+extreme: true
+---
 The bespectacled elf busied about the apothecary, measuring out chromatic powders, mixing odd liquids in even odder flasks, and all the while, in the crisscross shadows of the rafters above, a lanky green ape, what is most commonly known as goblin, fondled himself.

 His name was Pisslips.